kaitumisuuringute-keskus/Weightipy/README.md

 ### Changes from Quantipy
 - Removed all quantipy overhead.
 Weightipy supports the latest versions of Pandas and Numpy and is tested for Python 3.7, 3.8, 3.9, 3.10 and 3.11.
-- Weightipy runs up to 6 times faster than Quantipy, depending on the dataset.
+- Weightipy runs up to 60x faster than Quantipy, depending on the dataset.
 - Rim class will not generate reports like Quantipy did, unless the parameter verbose is set to True on the Rim constructor.

 ## Installation